 University President John Bravman also recognized Doris and Bob Malesardi '45 for their generosity to Bucknell.
 In 2016 the Malesardis pledged $20 million to Bucknell, the largest single commitment in the University's history, all of it dedicated to financial aid endowment.
 A matching gift program they started, the Malesardi Match, has additionally amplified that commitment by a further $20 million.
 In honor of their leadership and loyalty to Bucknell, the academic heart of the University was renamed the Malesardi Quadrangle last year.

-We question In his address to his graduating peers, student speaker Max Ferrer remarked that the spirit of critical inquiry and constant curiosity Zakaria extolled in his speech was a hallmark of a Bucknell education.
+In his address to his graduating peers, student speaker Max Ferrer remarked that the spirit of critical inquiry and constant curiosity Zakaria extolled in his speech was a hallmark of a Bucknell education.

 "As Bucknellians, we question," Ferrer said.
 "Bucknell is an environment where we are taught to question what we are told."